 Garden tips: Muhlygrass is an excellent plant for most Florida landscapes.
 Its foliage is attractive all year, and its fall display of color is nothing short of spectacular.
 En masse, it produces a purplish-pink haze.
 It is also beautiful as a specimen plant.
 Muhlygrass is hardy, drought tolerant and mildly salt and wind tolerant.
 It self-seeds and can maintain its population for many years.
 It can also serve as background for fall's blazing stars or Rayless sunflower.

-Seeds are often available from the Florida Wildflowers Growers Cooperative at www.FloridaWildflowers.com.
-Plants are generally available at nurseries that specialize in native plants.
-Visit PlantRealFlorida.org to find a native nursery on your area.
+Muhlygrass is available from nurseries that specialize in Florida native plants.
+Visit www.PlantRealFlorida.org to find a nursery in your area.